chipsalliance/chisel-template/README.md

  * You can remove this dependency in the build.sbt file if necessary
 * Change the name of your project in the build.sbt
 * Change your README.md

+## Development/Bug Fixes
+This is the release version of chisel-template.
+If you have bug fixes or changes you would like to see incorporated in this repo, please checkout the master branch and submit pull requests against it.